Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each semester.

 Full-time students should enrol in 4 subjects (24 UOC) each formal semester.
 Enrolling in less than 4 subjects a semester will affect your completion date.

 1.6.
-How many subjects can I enrol in for Summer?
+How many subjects can I enrol in for the optional Summer Term?

 Both postgraduate and undergraduate students may enrol in 0-4 subjects during the Summer.
-Under no circumstances are you permitted to overload (take more than 4 subjects) during the Summer.
+Under no circumstances are you permitted to overload (take more than 4 subjects) during the Summer Term.

-Please note that the Summer is not a standard semester as not all units are offered.
-Units available in Summer Semester will be announced 6 weeks prior to the start of the term.
+Please note that the optional Summer Term is not a standard semester as not all units are offered.
+Units available in optional Summer Term will be announced 6 weeks prior to the start of the term.

 You can only add, drop and swap subjects during the relevant enrolment dates for each Teaching Period via the Student Portal.
 Deadlines are different for adding and dropping subjects.